 Forest In Ancient Beliefs: Powerful Realm Of Good And Evil, Ghosts, Gods And Monsters

 The Forest was believed to be the seat of ghosts, gods, monsters, or the underworld.
-To Belarusians and Lithuanians, the forest realm was ruled by the demonic Snake King, and those who disturbed the peace of the huge reptile with a golden crown had to meet severe punishment.
+To Belarusians and Lithuanians, the forest realm was ruled by the demonic Snake King, and those who disturbed the peace of the enormous reptile with a golden crown had to meet severe punishment.

-People have always believed in the existence of magical powers hidden in deep dark forests.
+People have always believed in the existence of magical powers hidden in deep, dark forests.
 The rich were also folk beliefs associated with evil forces joined with the Forest, which survived almost to our times.

-In the Old Testament, there are several references to forests, of which the best known are the 'Cedars of God', the extensive forests that once thrived across Mount Lebanon in ancient times.
+In the Old Testament, there are several references to forests, of which the best known are the 'Cedars of God,' the extensive forests that once thrived across Mount Lebanon in ancient times.

 Also, several sacred writings of India refer to forests and their power.
-Buddha, one of god Vishnu's incarnations, in his youth, was never so happy as when sitting alone in the depths of the forests, lost in meditation.
+Buddha, one of the god Vishnu's incarnations, in his youth, was never so happy as when sitting alone in the depths of the forests, lost in meditation.

 "awe of the Forest rushed upon the soul and filled the mind.
 The voice sounded with rolling echoes as in a cathedral.
 One became conscious of its eerie strangeness, the absence of sunshine, its subdued light, and marveled at the queer feeling of loneliness while inquiringly looking around to be assured that this loneliness was no delusion.
 It was as if one stood amid the inhabitants of another world."

-In Sweden, people believed for a long time that older women who lived in the Forest were credited with powers of sorcery, and they had the wolves under their control.
-In North America's vast, dark, and deep forests, an Elf called Mikamwes was responsible for naughty actions in the moonlight.
+In Sweden, people believed for a long time that older women who lived in the Forest were credited with powers of sorcery and they had the wolves under their control.
+In North America's vaElf called Mikamwes st, dark, and deep forests, an Elf called Mikamwes was responsible for naughty actions in the moonlight.
 In contrast, the forests of Canada were governed by fairies called Mamagwasewug.

 The forests were places full of magic; they were 'inhabited' by diverse mythical beings, all endowed with superhuman powers and characters, often appearing in human form.
 Some of them possessed benevolent qualities, seeking to do good to humanity.